An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 Properties \ref{prop3} and \ref{prop4}: We represent the application of Steps 2 and 4 to $\mathcal{B'}$ by the following sequence of ``condensed trees''.

-Figure \ref{tag1} represents the tree prior to applying Step 5 to produce $\mathcal{B'}$; only the heights containing nucleotides that are tagged with respect to $\mathcal{B}$ (and which are necessarily uncoloured) are shown.
-(Previously coloured nucleotides may occur at other heights not shown.)
-By Property \ref{prop1} for $\mathcal{B}$, all nucleotides at a given such height may be represented by a single vertex.
-By Property \ref{prop3} for $\mathcal{B}$, each such vertex may be assigned a single parity ($p$ or $1-p$), representing the parity of the tag shared by all nucleotides at that height.
-By Properties~\ref{prop2} and \ref{prop4} for $\mathcal{B}$, the nucleotides at height $n+1$ appear as a tagged vertex in the condensed tree, say with parity $p$, and the parity of vertices at successive tagged heights alternates.
-The set $\mathcal{B'}$ therefore comprises all nucleotides at heights tagged with parity $1-p$.
-These heights are coloured in Figure \ref{colour} to indicate that the nucleotides at these heights are coloured when Step 2 is applied to $\mathcal{B'}$.
+Figure~\ref{steps24}(a) represents the tree prior to applying Step 5 to produce $\mathcal{B'}$; only the depths containing nucleotides that are tagged with respect to $\mathcal{B}$ (and which are necessarily uncoloured) are shown.
+(Previously coloured nucleotides may occur at other depths not shown.)
+By Property~\ref{prop1} for~$\mathcal{B}$, all nucleotides at a given such depth may be represented by a single vertex.
+By Property~\ref{prop3} for~$\mathcal{B}$, each such vertex may be assigned a single parity ($p$ or $1-p$), representing the parity of the tag shared by all nucleotides at that depth.
+By Properties~\ref{prop2} and \ref{prop4} for~$\mathcal{B}$, the nucleotides at depth $n+1$ appear as a tagged vertex in the condensed tree, say with parity $p$, and the parity of vertices at successive tagged depths alternates.
+The set $\mathcal{B'}$ therefore comprises all nucleotides at depths tagged with parity $1-p$.
+These depths are coloured in Figure~\ref{steps24}(b) to indicate that the nucleotides at these depths are coloured when Step 2 is applied to~$\mathcal{B'}$.

-Figure \ref{tag2} shows the parity of the tags assigned to nucleotides when Step 4 is applied to~$\mathcal{B'}$, as we now describe; this establishes Properties \ref{prop3} and \ref{prop4} for $\mathcal{B'}$.
+Figure~\ref{steps24}(c) shows the parity of the tags assigned to nucleotides when Step 4 is applied to~$\mathcal{B'}$, as we now describe; this establishes Properties \ref{prop3} and \ref{prop4} for $\mathcal{B'}$.
 The uncoloured nucleotides are tagged in Step 4 by the running difference with respect to $\mathcal{B'}$.
 Let $N_1$ be an uncoloured nucleotide, and suppose another uncoloured nucleotide follows $N_1$ in $S$.
 Let $N_2$ be the first such uncoloured nucleotide.
-We may assume that at least one nucleotide from $\mathcal{B}'$ occurs between $N_1$ and $N_2$ in $S$ (otherwise $N_1$ and $N_2$ receive identical tags with respect to $\mathcal{B}'$).
+We may assume that at least one nucleotide from $\mathcal{B}'$ occurs between $N_1$ and $N_2$ in $S$ (otherwise $N_1$ and $N_2$ occur at the same depth and receive identical tags with respect to $\mathcal{B}'$).

-Let $N_1$ occur at height $k$ and $N_2$ at height $\ell$.
-By Property \ref{prop1} for $\mathcal{B}'$, all nucleotides at height $\ell$ remain uncoloured at Step 2, and so $N_2$ is the first nucleotide at height $\ell$ following $N_1$ in $S$.
-Observation \ref{importantobs} shows that $k$ and $\ell$ are either the same height or are successive uncoloured heights.
-In both cases, all nucleotides in $\mathcal{B}'$ occurring in the subsequence of $S$ starting at $N_1$ and ending at $N_2$ occur at a single height $h$ (see Figure \ref{colour}).
+Let $N_1$ occur at depth $k$ and $N_2$ at depth $\ell$.
+By Property \ref{prop1} for $\mathcal{B}'$, all nucleotides at depth~$\ell$ remain uncoloured at Step 2, and so $N_2$ is the first nucleotide at depth $\ell$ following $N_1$ in $S$.
+Observation \ref{importantobs} shows that $k$ and $\ell$ are either the same depth or are successive uncoloured depths.
+In both cases, all nucleotides in $\mathcal{B}'$ occurring in the subsequence of $S$ starting at $N_1$ and ending at~$N_2$ occur at a single depth $h$ (see Figure~\ref{steps24}(b)).